 Understanding PII in Google's contracts and policies

 This article explains how Google will interpret the term PII in the event PII isn't defined in your existing contract or the applicable product's terms of service or policies.
-This is to minimize confusion among customers, particularly in light of the EU's General Data Protection Regulation (the GDPR) which will expand the definition of "personal data" under EU law as of May 25, 2018.
+This is to minimize confusion among customers, particularly in light of the EU's General Data Protection Regulation (the GDPR) which expanded the definition of "personal data" under EU law as of May 25, 2018.

 What Google considers PII